baymax06in19/llm_evals/README.md

 ---

-### Level 3.2 - OWUI Arena Mode Evaluations
+### Level 3.2 -  Arena Mode Evaluations

-- To identify the most reliable model, we can use human-in-the-loop evaluation within OWUI.
+- To identify the most reliable model, we can use human-in-the-loop evaluations.
 - Two unknown models generate outputs for the same set of CVs.
 - Domain-specific human evaluators then review the outputs and select the ones that best align with the given requirements.
-- Since the evaluators are qualified in the relevant field, their judgments reflect true output quality.
+- Since the evaluators are qualified in the relevant field, assume their judgments reflect true output quality.

-- This evaluation process can be directly used within the OpenWebUI application by allowing users to give thumbs up or down for each model’s output.
+- This evaluation process can be directly used within the open source applications by allowing users to give thumbs up or down for each model’s output.
 - These interactions are used to compute Elo scores for the models, helping determine which performs better over time.
 - This approach can be applied during the early implementation phase of an agent system to identify the most suitable model based on actual user feedback and domain-specific evaluation.